tmnestor/containerised_nlp/README.md

 After running this command, the Jupyter Notebook server should be accessible at `http://localhost:8888`.

-## Using GitHub Code Spaces

-This setup can also be used with GitHub Code Spaces.
-All the necessary configuration is provided in the `devcontainer.json` file.
-Just open this repository in a new code space, and the environment will be ready to go.

 ## Directory Structure

 - `./work`: This is the directory where you can add your Jupyter notebooks.
 It's mounted as a volume in the Docker container, so notebooks created and saved in the Jupyter Notebook IDE will persist here.